Decision on OBC quota in a week: CM Thackeray | Politics

 ''The Supreme Court has not struck down the OBC reservation, but only read down a provision.
 It means that if the Maharashtra government completes the triple-test procedure, political reservation can be restored.
 The state government should focus on it,'' the former chief minister said.

-But in March 2021, the Supreme Court read down section 12(2)(c) of the Maharashtra Zilla Parishads and Panchayat Samitis Act, 1961 which provided 27 per cent reservation to OBCs as it breached the 50 per cent ceiling on overall quota.
+But in March 2021, the Supreme Court read down section 12(2)(c) of the Maharashtra Zilla Parishads and Panchayat Samitis Act, 1961 which had provided 27 per cent reservation to OBCs as it breached the 50 per cent ceiling on overall quota.
+Fadnavis also said that if the 50 per cent cap continued, OBCs will get 27-35 per cent reservation in 20 districts and 22-27 per cent in ten districts.
+The issue of five other districts was more tricky as the OBC population in these districts is small, he added.

+''We need to take up the issue before a bench of nine judges, which will take five to seven years to give its verdict.
+We may need to pass a new act for the five districts to protect OBC reservation there,'' the BJP leader said.
+Incidentally, afterwards Fadnavis met chief minister Thackeray at the latter's chamber at the guest house for about 20 minutes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)